 Rethink the Format

-Faculty can set up and structure a discussion on your Blackboard or Canvas discussion board, which doesn’t require students to participate at the same time and has a low bandwidth requirement.
+Faculty can set up and structure a discussion on your Canvas discussion board, which doesn’t require students to participate at the same time and has a low bandwidth requirement.
 We suggest writing specific prompts or questions for students to respond to as well as defining the purpose, or purposes, of the discussion (to make sense of a dense course reading, to generate a rich interpretation of a shared text, to evaluate an approach or idea, to develop a solution, etc.).
 You may also wish to be explicit about how this discussion will help prepare students for other components of the course.

 Teach a Fully Online Precept, Seminar, or Small Class

 You can conduct discussions online through video conferencing tools like Zoom.
 Zoom is an interactive tool that allows you to share audio, video, and screen presentations with your students in real-time.

 You can conduct virtual discussions through Zoom, an interactive web conferencing tool that is integrated with Canvas.
 Zoom offers a number of ways for you and your students to interact, including a live chat, screen sharing, and breakout rooms.
 We provide suggestions for increasing participation and engagement in Zoom here.
 For instructions on how to access and use Zoom, , see Pedagogical and Technical Help.

 Labs usually rely on specific equipment and hands-on activities and might be difficult to translate to an online format.
 The following ideas, however, may help you modify your labs for virtual instruction: